bioupgrade logo

 Aalto University ALUMNI

 Dr. Majid Haddad Momeni is a postdoctoral researcher in Prof. Emma Master’s group at Aalto University, Finland.
-Dr. Haddad received his Ph.D. in Structural Biology from Swedish University of Agricultural Sciences (SLU), Sweden.
-He has characterized several fungal-based cellulases (mainly cellobiohydrolases) during his Ph.D. program and focused on biochemical-biophysical characterizations of oxidoreductive enzymes involve in deconstruction of recalcitrant biomasses during former postdoctoral studies.
-In Prof. Emma Master’s group, he works on sequence/structure analysis, production and advance biophysical/biochemical characterization of non-hydrolytic proteins.
+Dr. Haddad received his Ph.D. in Structural Biology from the Swedish University of Agricultural Sciences (SLU), Sweden.
+He has characterized several fungal-based cellulases (mainly cellobiohydrolases) during his Ph.D. program and focused on biochemical-biophysical characterizations of oxidoreductive enzymes involved in the deconstruction of recalcitrant biomasses during former postdoctoral studies.
+In Prof. Emma Master’s group, he works on sequence/structure analysis, production, and advanced biophysical/biochemical characterization of non-hydrolytic proteins.

 Location of the Aalto University company